ginacassin/Github-Analytica/README.md

 - **Top 15 languages:** obtains the top 15 languages used in GitHub repositories.
 - **Top 5 licenses**: obtains the top 5 open-source licenses used in GitHub repositories.
 - **Master vs main**: obtains the number of repositories that use the master branch vs the main branch as a head branch.
+- **Top 5 single language repositories**: obtains the top 5 languages used in the repositories with just 1 language used.
+- **Multiple language repositories**: obtains and combines multi-language statistics for repositories, including the total count of repositories with more than one language, the average number of languages per repository, and the top 5 combinations of languages.

 ## How to run
 ### Local